If you do not change direction, you may end up where you are heading.Lao Tzu

 There are certainly many exceptions to this rule, and we actively encourage you to try to develop the concentration and muscle control required to sharpen in both directions on rough and medium stones, but be aware it may take some years.
 In the meantime, remember the ancient adage and imperial moto: festina lente, which we chose to translate as “Slow is smooth; Smooth is fast. “

 At this point you need to make a decision, unless you have already made it inadvertently.
-That is, to sharpen on either the push stroke (pushing the blade away from you) or the pull stroke (pulling the blade towards you).
+That is, whether to sharpen on the push stroke (pushing the blade away from you) or on the pull stroke (pulling the blade towards you).
 Most people choose the push stroke, as do I, but in reality the pull stroke is actually a little more efficient because the pressure tends to focus closer to the bevel’s front instead of back, and rocking is reduced.
 Whichever direction you choose, use it consistently.

 However, and this is critically important, when it comes to the final finishing stone, work the blade back and forth in both directions.
 The finishing stone is not abrasive enough to change the bevel’s shape, and since you need to polish the last few microns width of blade’s cutting edge, a very tiny amount of unintentional rocking is actually helpful, as mentioned in a previous post.